use MY data's Executive Group

-use MY data is the only independent movement of patients, relatives and carers focussed on the use of patient data.
+use MY data is the only independent movement of patients, relatives and carers focused on the use of patient data.

 We are unique in being entirely led by our Members.
 Our Members define our priorities, actions and activities, through our Executive Group.